President Xi Jinping attacks rich Chinese for redistributing wealth | ExBulletin

 Mao ruled the country through great economic and social transformations and upheavals.
 His death in 1976 marked the end of the Cultural Revolution.

-China subsequently embarked on decades of economic liberalization under the leadership of Deng Xiaoping.

-Deng adopted his own use of the phrase “common prosperity” when the country embraced free market principles in China’s socialist economy and opened up the world’s largest communist country to the West.
+Deng adopted his own use of the phrase “common prosperity” as the country embraced free market principles in China’s socialist economy and opened up the world’s largest communist country to the West.

 Growing inequalities